rachelschipull/rachelschipull/README.md

 Skills rundown: JavaScript, React, MongoDB, Express.JS, Node.JS.
 Jest.
 Strategic thinker. <br>
 Background in project and business management, sustainability, communications, and higher education. <br>
-Obsessed with learning in public and interested in frontend, backend or developer relations.
+Currently an enthusiastic 🥑 at [Cyclic](https://www.cyclic.sh/).
 Part of the 100Devs Agency.

 ### More about me:
   - 🥬 I love growing and eating all kinds of vegetables.